Asmaarali/food-online/mynotes.md

 12) User.objects.get and User._default_manager.get are same
 13) request.session['uid'] = uid  sessions are helpful to store user information to long term
+14) Yes, you're correct.
+In the context of the save() method of a Django model, self.name or self.is_approved will give you the values of those fields after the save    button is triggered and the changes are being saved to the database. self.. represents the current instance of the Vendor object. orig.. represents the instance of the Vendor object as it exists in the database before any changes were made to the current instance (self).
+    'orig.is_approved' represents the value of is_approved in the database before any changes were made.
+    'self.is_approved' represents the current value of is_approved in the instance being saved.
+15) context processors... isme jo kxh bhi likhnge wo pore templates me hr html file k liye mojud hoka.nake srf ek view k liye